mirror of

 |

-The conflict can normally be fixed by rebasing or merging the extention branches or PRs.
+The conflict can normally be fixed by rebasing or merging the extension branches or PRs.
 If not,

 |